 Luckily, there's a fix: Doing a quick set of simple stretches at your desk each day can help offset the ill effects of all that sedentary time.

-Below are eight moves that I give clients at THE WELL, where I am the Director of Sports Medicine and Fitness, to help reduce muscle tightness.
+Below are eight moves that I give clients to help reduce muscle tightness.
 Aim to hold each stretch for 15 to 30 seconds — the amount of time proven to be the most effective.
 Also, make sure that you hold the stretch to a point of mild discomfort, but never pain!
 It's also important to take breaks where you get up from your chair and walk around a little during the days.
 Last, if at all possible, use a sit-stand desk at work.